Toggle menu

 The government changed the council tax rules for Ukrainian nationals living in the UK to:

 • if a Ukrainian national with a Homes for Ukraine visa (guest) only moves in with someone or to a property occupied they do not have to pay council tax.
-This will not affect the sponsor's own council tax arrangements, including when the guest moves to UPE scheme while staying with their sponsor/host
+This will not affect the sponsor's own council tax arrangements, including when the guest moves to UPE scheme while the sponsor/host is still eligible for the Thank You Payments

 • if a Ukrainian national moves into an empty property, they will need to pay council tax.
 They will be entitled to a 50% discount if they hold a Homes for Ukraine visa - Ukrainian refugee discount - Guildford Borough Council.
 If any Ukrainian nationals are on low income, they can claim help with the remaining balance by applying for local council tax support